cohen990/codesmells/README.md

 `codesmells bloaters`
 `codesmells bloaters primitive-obsession`

+if you already know the name of the smell you can shortcut the category:

+`codesmells primitive-obsession`

 codesmells has a discoverable CLI - so just run `codesmells` and go from there I am sourcing all of my information from https://sourcemaking.com/refactoring - the information there is richer so go ahead and check it out.
 Command line does have limitations after all ;)